seanrobmerriam/postbox/README.md

 → 204 No Content
 ```

-The `checkpoint_token` is opaque to Postbox — it just records it as an audit
-field on the message.
-The lender of trust here is "the consumer pointed at
+The token is opaque to Postbox — it just gets recorded as an audit field on the message.
+The trust model is simply that the consumer pointed at something durable before acking.
-something durable."

-### Step 7: idempotency check (if the commit reply was lost)
+### 7. Idempotency check, in case the commit reply got lost

-If the commit reply got lost on the way back to Alice, her runtime might
-retry.
-Before re-doing the work, it asks Postbox:
+If the commit reply never made it back to Alice, her runtime might retry.
+Before redoing the work, it asks:

 ```
 GET /v1/mailboxes/alice/committed/01HABCDEF...
 → { "committed": true }
 ```

-The idempotency ledger is durable — Postbox commits the
-`(mailbox_id, message_id)` pair inside the same SQLite transaction as the
-`commit()` itself, so once `committed=true` returns, redelivery of the same
+The idempotency ledger is durable.
+The `(mailbox_id, message_id)` pair is written inside the same SQLite transaction as the `commit()` itself, so once you've seen `committed=true`, skipping a redelivery of that `message_id` is safe.
-`message_id` is safe to skip.

-### Step 8: poison path (if it kept crashing)
+### 8. The poison path, if she'd kept crashing

-If Alice had crashed 5 times in a row, each `claim` would have bumped
-`attempt_count`.
-When `attempt_count > max_attempts`, the next `claim` itself
-would dead-letter the message with `poison_reason: "max_attempts_exceeded"`,
-and the DLQ record carries the full failure history:
+Say Alice crashed five times in a row.
+Each `claim` would have bumped `attempt_count`, and once `attempt_count > max_attempts`, the next `claim` dead-letters the message with `poison_reason: "max_attempts_exceeded"`.
+The DLQ record carries the full failure history:

 ```json
 {